Davis Mountains State Park

-Davis Mountains State Park is a 2709 acre state park located in the Davis Mountains in Jeff Davis County, Texas.
+Davis Mountains State Park is a 2709 acre state park located in the Davis Mountains in Jeff Davis County, Texas, United States.
 The closest town is Fort Davis, Texas.
-The park elevation is between 5000 and 6000 ft above sea level.
-The original portion of the park was deeded to Texas Parks and Wildlife Department by a local family.
+The park is a "sky island" with an elevation between 5000 and 6000 ft above sea level, and as such, gets more rainfall and cooler temperatures than the surrounding Chihuahuan Desert.

-Original improvements were accomplished by the Civilian Conservation Corps (CCC) in 1933, during the Great Depression.
+Original improvements including Indian Lodge, a full-service hotel, were accomplished by the Civilian Conservation Corps (CCC) in 1933.
 After this federal investment, the park was opened to the public around 1938.
 Indian Lodge was expanded and campground facilities were added by the state in 1967.
+The park and lodge are managed by the Texas Parks and Wildlife Department (TPWD).

 History

 Interest in developing a state park in the Davis Mountains began in earnest in 1923 when the Texas Legislature directed the newly created State Parks Board to investigate the area.
 However, the Parks Board failed to secure any land donations and had no appropriations to buy the land.

 By 1933, the Great Depression had so devastated the local economy that landowners agreed to donate 560 acres for the park.
 CCC Companies 879 and 881 arrived in June 1933 and began organizing their encampment, which they named Camp Washington Seawell, after the first commander of nearby Fort Davis.
 Their developments in the park included roads, an overlook shelter, two mess halls, stone picnic tables, fireplaces and steps, a latrine and "Indian Lodge," a motel and visitor facility.